tumblr/Spectacles/README.md

 A tiny library for parsing JSON podspecs.

 This only exposes a subset of podspec properties at the moment but could theoretically be expanded to include everything in the [specification](http://guides.cocoapods.org/syntax/podspec.html).
+We currently use it in `TMTumblrSDK` for [version reporting](https://github.com/tumblr/TMTumblrSDK/blob/master/TMTumblrSDK/Core/TMSDKUserAgent.m).

 ## Usage